-Metastatic tumors: Most often, spinal tumors metastasize (spread) from cancer in another area of the body (see Figure 1).
+Metastatic tumors: Most often, spinal tumors metastasize (spread) from cancer in another area of the body (See Image).
 These tumors usually produce pain that does not get better with rest, may be worse at night, and is often accompanied by other signs of serious illness (such as weight loss, fever/chills/shakes, nausea or vomiting).

 - In women, spinal tumors most frequently spread from cancer that originates in the breast or lung.

 - In men, spinal tumors most frequently spread from cancer that originates in the prostate or lung.

 Intradural-Extramedullary (inside the dura) tumors grow within the spinal canal (under the membrane that covers the spinal cord) but outside of the nerves.
 Usually these tumors are benign and slow growing.
 However, they can cause symptoms of pain and weakness.

 - Meningiomas that occur in the membranes surrounding the spinal cord and are usually benign but may be malignant.
 These tumors are more common in middle age and elderly women.

 - Nerve sheath tumors (schwannomas and neurofibromas) that arise from the nerve roots that come off the spinal cord.
 Again, this type of tumor is usually benign and slow growing, and it may be years before any neurological problems occur.